 Can I remove devices from my Google account?

-- In the section of "Manage Devices", click the device you want delete.
+- In the section of "Manage devices", click the device you want eliminate.

-- Select the option to delete the device of your Google account.
+- Select the option to eliminate the device of your Google account.

 - Confirm the elimination of the device.